SSCL on Motor Vehicles from 01.05.2026

 Prior to the latest amendment:

-• No separate motor vehicle item was included in Part IB
+• No separate item for motor vehicles was included in Part IB

 Therefore motor vehicle wholesale / retail sales continued under the normal wholesale / retail charging mechanism.

-• Other wholesale / retail categories = 50% liable turnover
+• Other wholesale / retail categories = 50% of total turnover

 Through the Social Security Contribution Levy (Amendment) Act, No. 10 of 2026, a new Item 7 was added to Part IB: